Main Content

 • Introduction to Behavioral Economics

-And a fourth module to be chosen from Applied Econometrics of Quantitative Methods in Empirical Finance.
+• Applied Econometrics or Quantitative Methods in Empirical Finance.

-This areas The offers introductory courses in institutional economics and behavioral economics, which are central components of the program.
+This area includes introductory courses in institutional economics and behavioral economics, which are central components of the program.
 Furthermore, theoretical microeconomics and empirical analysis lay important foundations for the subsequent course of study.

 • Seminar in Institutions and Behavior: Theory